Shopify/react-native-skia/docs/docs/shapes/fitbox.md

 slug: /shapes/fibox
 ---

-The `FitBox` components allows you to automatically scale drawings so they fit into a destination rectangle.
+The `FitBox` component allows you to scale drawings to fit into a destination rectangle automatically.

 | Name | Type     |  Description                                       |
 |:-----|:---------|:---------------------------------------------------|